UdeS-CoBIUS/LSC-ncRNA/ReadMe2_inConstruction.md

 Divide the file Rfam.seed into each family in a separate files, one for each RNA family, such that the file name for each family is the Rfam family name (as Rfxxxxx  such that (xxxxx: is a number).

-You need to use the C++ code for that in (folder), and comiple if necessary
+You need to use the C++ code for that in (folder), and comiple if necessary:

 Command: `g++ main.cpp -o extrcat -std=c++14`

-after that just use :
+After that just use :

 Command: `./extrcat -in path_to//Rfam.seed -out path_to/Rfam_out_files`